Home » Koh Mak » Where to Stay – Beach by Beach

 Resorts – Eastern End

-Lazy Day The Resort, next door, offers large stilted bungalows at around 3,100bt, many with direct sea-view.
-In the same section, the German owned Palm Beach Resort has a good reputation for being family friendly, 3,500bt for the 4 person, 2,500bt for the 2 person.
+Lazy Day The Resort, next door, offers large stilted bungalows at 4,000bt, many with direct sea-view.
+In the same section, the German owned Palm Beach Resort has a good reputation for being family friendly, 3,800bt for the 4 person, 2,800bt for the 2 person.

-Up by the road, you can get rooms in the small garden at Dara Villa (Holiday Beach’s re-incarnation) from 1,800bt.
+Up by the road, you can get rooms in the small and compact garden at Koh Mak Garden View from 1,800bt.

 Resorts and Rooms – Central

-In the centre of the beach, By The Sea is the boutique choice, with a selection of rooms in a 3 storey block overlooking the pool.
-Expect a rate at around 2,500bt a night for its garden view.
+In the centre of the beach, the boutique guesthouse come resort, By The Sea has a selection of rooms in a 3 storey block overlooking the pool.
+Expect a rate at around 2,500bt a night for its garden view and to 2,900bt for poolview – minimum stay period of 3 nights in peak.

-Further along from these resorts, Makathanee Resort, the one small hotel on Koh Mak, starts at 3,000bt upwards for its standard rooms.
-It has bungalows, some beachfront, a pool, restaurant, bar and pier too.
+Further along from these resorts, Makathanee Resort, the one small hotel on Koh Mak, starts at 2,400bt upwards for its standard rooms.
+It has beachside bungalows (3,900bt), family options (4,200bt to 6,200bt), a pool, restaurant, bar and pier too.

-On the street leading to Ao Suan Yai Beach behind Makathanee, Hanoi House gives you modern brushed-concrete bungalows or rooms from around 900bt to 1,200bt, breakfast only.
-AP Guesthouse, next door to Hanoi, provides motel style rooms only laid out in a L-shape, similar prices.
+On the street leading to Ao Suan Yai Beach behind Makathanee, Hanoi House gives you modern brushed-concrete bungalows or motel rooms from around 1,700bt to 2,000bt, breakfast only.
+AP Guesthouse, a few doors down from Hanoi, provides adjoining rooms only laid out in a L-shape, similar prices.
+Koh Mak Living, on the same road, has 6 stylish wooden cabanas, some with their terraces over the river – 2,300bt a night.

 Resorts – Western End

-Continuing west down the coast from Makathanee, Baan Chailay and Sabai Beach provide clean, straightforward bungalows from 1,500bt a night by the beach.
-Opposite them, roadside, 2 Cans added a motel block (very similar to Hanoi), to its bungalows in 22/23.
-Prices are from 900bt upwards.
+Continuing west down the coast from Makathanee, Baanyai Guesthouse and Sabai Beach provide clean, straightforward bungalows from 1,500bt to 2,500bt a night by the beach.
+Opposite them, roadside, Twocans is very similar to Hanoi House above, with bungalows and a small motel block – garden view at 1,700bt to 2,000bt.

-Big Easy, at the far end also provides total peace and quiet from 2,800bt upwards in high season for one is its ocean front cabanas.
-Holiday Beach Resort has now closed down.
+Big Easy, at the far end also provides total peace and quiet from 2,700bt for the cheapest option, bit more for one is its ocean front cabanas.

-Along the way to the far western corner of the island at Laem Tookata (see below), Hidden Beach, has a single row of large wooden, stilted boutique style bungalows, priced from 3,000bt.
-Their beachfront bar and large new party area, complete with shore based boats, is one of Koh Mak’s popular nightlife draws.
+Along the way to the far south western corner of the island at Laem Tookata (see below), Hidden Beach, has a single row of large wooden, stilted boutique style bungalows, priced from 3,000bt.
+Their beachfront bar and occasional party are one of Koh Mak’s popular nightlife draws.

 Budget

-For backpacker options, Island Huts at the eastern end (near to Ao Kao Resort and Palm Beach), is the long running Koh Mak stalwart – 350bt for a basic hut up to to 1,000bt for one of its a/c options.
+For backpacker options, Island Huts at the eastern end (near to White Sand Beach Resort and Palm Beach), is the long running Koh Mak stalwart – 350bt for a basic hut up to to 1,500bt for one of its a/c options.

-The bungalow operations, Miss You and TK Huts, next to Makathanee sit seaside in a large grassy area, prices very similar to each other, 1,000bt upwards in high season.
+The bungalow operations, Miss You and TK Huts, next to Makathanee sit seaside in a large grassy area, prices very similar to each other, 1,500bt to 2,500bt in high season.
 Miss You has a restaurant too.

 West Coast (Ao Suan Yai, Ao Pra)